Let Me Hold You (Turn Me On)

-"Let Me Hold You (Turn Me On)" is a song by American DJs Cheat Codes and Dutch DJ Dante Klein.
+"Let Me Hold You (Turn Me On)" is a song by American DJ trio Cheat Codes and Dutch DJ Dante Klein.
 Released by Spinnin' Records on July 1, 2016, the song is largely a cover of Kevin Lyttle's 2003 hit "Turn Me On", though it does include new lyrics.
 It is the follow-up to Cheat Codes' internationally successful single "Sex".

 Music video

 The song's music video was released to the Spinnin' Records YouTube channel on June 30, 2016, and was directed by Chris Campbell.